eduardodiasm/be-the-hero/README.md

 </h2>

 ## What is it?
-> This is a platform to people discover and help NOG's (Non-governmental organizations).
+> This is a platform to people discover and help NGO's (Non-governmental organizations).

 ## :computer: Technologies:
 * NodeJS